yatendra054/Add-Recipe-backend/README.md

 Here a first page after login

 <img src="home/Add_recepie.png" alt="Image 1" width="35%" height="200" style="display;">
-You can update your recepie and delete it from your profile.Also Integrated Ai assistant feature which help to user interactive.
+You can update your recepie and delete it from your profile.
+Also Integrated Ai assistant feature which help to user interactive.
+You can ask any thing with assistant.

 <img src="home/profile.png" alt="Image 1" width="35%" height="200" style="display;">